-Odom, a 25-year football coaching veteran, boasts a strong lineage of experience at the collegiate and professional ranks where he has mentored 15 NFL players and coached in five postseason bowl games including the Orange Bowl, Sugar Bowl and Outback Bowl.
+Odom, a football coaching veteran for over 25 years, boasts a strong lineage of experience at the collegiate and professional ranks where he has mentored 15 NFL players and coached in five postseason bowl games including the Orange Bowl, Sugar Bowl and Outback Bowl.

-In his first Tusculum in 2016, the Pioneers won three of its last four games, including a 38-28 road win at defending South Atlantic Conference champion Catawba.
+In his first Tusculum season in 2016, the Pioneers won three of its last four games, including a 38-28 road win at defending South Atlantic Conference champion Catawba.
 He also closed out his inaugural TU campaign with a thrilling 31-30 overtime win over arch-rival Carson-Newman.
-Tusculum finished with a 4-7 overall record, but went 3-4 to finish fourth in the South Atlantic Conference standings.
+Tusculum finished with a 4-7 overall record, but went 3-4 to finish fourth in the SAC standings.

-In just three seasons in Greeneville, he has mentored 19 All-South Atlantic Conference standouts and six All-Region performers including 2016 SAC Defensive Freshman of the Year Jay Boyd, who also garnered All-America distinction in his rookie campaign.
-Five of his players also shined in the classroom earning CoSIDA Academic All-District accolades including Evan Altizer, who was a Academic All-America first team choice and was also tabbed the 2017 SAC Football Scholar Athlete of the Year.
-Altizer was later recognized with the league's top student-athlete honor as he was chosen as the 2017-2018 recipient of the SAC Presidents' Award.
+In just four seasons in Greeneville, he has mentored 25 All-South Atlantic Conference standouts and eight All-Region performers including 2016 SAC Defensive Freshman of the Year Jay Boyd, who also garnered All-America distinction in his rookie campaign.
+Ten of his players have also shined in the classroom earning CoSIDA Academic All-District accolades including Evan Altizer, who was an Academic All-America first team choice and was also tabbed the 2017 SAC Football Scholar Athlete of the Year.
+Altizer was later recognized with the league’s top student-athlete honor as he was chosen as the 2017-2018 recipient of the SAC Presidents’ Award.

 In 2015, his defense led the nation for a second consecutive year with 20 interceptions, while also forcing 10 fumbles resulting in 30 turnovers gained, the third-best tally in the country.
 The Dolphins finished 2015 ranked 11th in team tackles for loss, 11th in team sacks (33), 12th in passing efficiency defense (104.7), 15th in scoring defense (19.1 ppg), 17th in red zone defense (68.4%), 23rd in total defense (326.2 ypg) and 23rd in rushing defense (127.4 ypg).